-while we have been developing the Well-being Assessment and Plan we have tried to engage with people and communities.
-We know we know a wear't always been as successful as we would have liked to be, and the Covid-19 restrictions have made it even harder to meet you.
-As we notinue to develop and deliver this plan we want to keep talking with you, to understand your concerns and ideas.
+While we have been developing the Well-being Assessment and Plan we have tried to engage with people and communities.
+We know we haven't always been as successful as we would have liked to be, and the Covid-19 restrictions have made it even harder to meet you.
+As we continue to develop and deliver this plan we want to keep talking with you, to understand your concerns and ideas.
 We also want to work with our communities, when we can, to create local solutions that contribute to the regional ones.